 It started as a comparison between inks, paints and varnish to colour PVA dipped wire flowers, but what do you do with them once you've made them?.....
 I made a card.
 I enjoy the challenge of the experiment but there should be an end use for the ones that work and the ones that don't.....recycle.

 I remember making these with my Mum when I was younger, I think the dipping medium we used was called something like 'Fantasy Film'.
 This method uses Stix2 Anything 3D PVA glue, it's a good strong glue with the consistency of double cream.
 I made a set of five small loops with jewellery wire, I'm sorry I don't know what gauge, you can bend it easily with your fingers and it will hold the shape.
+Five small loops makes for a nice size flower, I did find that if the loops went beyond approximately one inch the glue had trouble forming a film, best to keep them under an inch at their widest point.

 I bent the flowers into shape before dipping, if you try it afterwards you run the risk of splitting the film.